limine-bootloader/limine/PROTOCOL.md

 ## Limine Requests Section

+Note: *This behaviour is deprecated as of base protocol revision 1*

-If the executable kernel file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.
+For kernels requesting deprecated base revision 0, if the executable kernel file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.